lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Using Paths class and Files class to read and write from/to files.
 First reading the input file and storing all lines into a list.
 Then making a new list where storing the sorted lines.
 Finally writing the new list with sorted lines to the output file.

+Lab 07 - List Files
+-

+Using the File class to read if the file is Directory or File.
+Also using the File class' method listAllFiles() to create an Array of Files and list them with their sizes respectively by getting their size using the File.length() function.